 If the connection is successful, the content of your host device will be shown on the braille display.

 Note: If using Windows 11 with Bluetooth connectivity, you may need to access your PC's Bluetooth settings and select "Advanced" under "Bluetooth devices discovery."
 Failure to do so may result in braille displays not appearing in the list of pairable devices.

+Note: to pair an audio Bluetooth device, you will have to use the “Pair audio device” option in the Bluetooth settings (see section "Connecting Mantis Q40 to a Bluetooth device" for more information).

 Terminal Clipboard